ss-crawford/site/README.md

 Mobile will not set itself to use LibreBaskerville.
 I have no idea why.

-Also, I have no idea why the favicon is not working.

 ## Thanks

 Thanks to the following projects which are used for this site: